Kevin-Pettersson/Kevin-Pettersson.github.io/BreadBoard.md

 Technial Specification:
 * USB-C input, can be powered via computer or phone charger etc
-* Short circuit, over current, over temperature and in rush protection
+* Short circuit, over current, over temperature and in-rush protection
 * Soft start
 * Programmable voltage indicator
 * Small size

-<iframe width="420" height="315" src="http://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allowfullscreen></iframe>
+## Usage

-{% include embed.html url="https://www.youtube.com/watch?v=wX-T2Ao3vIg" %}
+To use the power supply simply plug it into the breadboard and connect a usb c power source thats it.
+The voltage adjustments have been split into two seperate functions, the right hand power rail will supply either 3.3 V or 5 V (selected via the switch (labeled 3,3/5V) in the right top corner) and to adjust the left hand sides voltage, simply turn the potentiometer (labeled VOLTAGE_ADJ) and the voltage will be displayed by the 5 LEDs located at bottom of the PCB.

-## Installation (jekyll-remote-theme method)
+## Reprogramming the voltage indicator

 You can use this theme with the `jekyll-remote-theme` plugin.
 Just create an empty repo, copy over the `index.html` file and add this to your `_config.yml`: